conduktor/conduktor-docs/docs/platform/configuration/memory-configuration.md

 - **`GOVERNANCE_MEMORY_OPTS`** : Used by governance  module
 - **`AUTHENTICATOR_MEMORY_OPTS`** : Used by authenticator module

-The others modules will still use the preset from the `RUN_MODE` value.
+The other modules will still use the preset from the `RUN_MODE` value.

 #### Example